knightsUCF/CarRacing/Log.md

     - gold

 - score
-    - our score points tracks gold -- check how Crossy Road does this
+    - our score points tracks gold -- check how Crossy Road does this, maybe gold and score will be seperate

 # Crossy Road